Pierre

 What to read in French?

-If you really want to learn more about cultural aspects… To understand what the French really think.
-How to get on with them.
-And, most importantly, how to get the best out of them: take a look at these two best-sellers from Stephen Clarke.
+If you want to learn more about cultural aspects, understand what the French think, get along with them, and, most importantly, get the most out of them, look at these two best-sellers from Stephen Clarke.
 You’ll find the reading entertaining!!

 A YEAR IN THE MERDE